SkyWolfXP/discord-channel-html-transcript/README.md

 ## About

-This is currently the **only** up-to date Transcript generator, displaying the newest Discord interface.\
+This Java library is the **only** up-to-date Transcript generator, displaying your favorite Discord look!\
 Uses [**Java Discord API**](https://github.com/discord-jda/JDA) & [**Java Template Engine**](https://github.com/casid/jte/).

+### Legal

+**This project utilizes
+Discord's "[gg sans](https://my.corebook.io/1zObrQ89Q4wHhgFCfYIUhMUvmNf4XjxO/03-typography/download)" font that is the property of [Discord Inc](https://discord.com/).
+I do not claim any ownership of this font.**

 <details>
   <summary><strong>Contents</strong></summary>